-• Lisure no chemicais of Fundad Action: Lead Agency: To be done by: When: Funded by: Undertake a survey of the burn and identify remedial works required.
-OIC.
+Action: Lead To be done When: Funded Undertake a survey of the burn and identify remedial works required.
+Agency: OIC.
 OIC.
 Aspirational.
 OIC.
 Prepare a work programme for the lifetime of the Management Plan.
 OIC.
 OIC.
 2017.
 OIC.
 Check safety of burn-side paths and structures and repair as necessary.
 OIC.
 OIC/FHV FHV to report any obvious issues.
 Ongoing.
 As appropriate.
 Repair sides of waterfall.
 OIC/FHV.
 OIC/FHV.
 FV to alert OIC to issues.
 As appropriate.
 Remove corrugated asbestos from hydro scheme and elsewhere in woodland.
 OIC.
 OIC.
 2017.
 OIC.
 Research the history of the Hydro-electric scheme and contact people who may have FHV.
 FHV.
 Ongoing.
 Volunteer time.